lukesmurray/use-slate-with-extensions/README.md

 // create the slate value and change handlers const [value, onChange] = useSlateState();
-// you could also pass initial state
+// you could also pass initial state to the useSlateState hook
 // const [value, onChange] = useSlateState([{ children: [{ text: '' }] }]);

-// use the hook
-const { getEditableProps, getSlateProps } = useSlateWithExtensions({
+// use the useSlateWithExtensions hook const { getEditableProps, getSlateProps } = useSlateWithExtensions({
   onChange,
   value,
 });

-// render your Slate and Editable return (
+// render your Slate and Editable as a controlled component return (
   <Slate {...getSlateProps()}>
     <Editable {...getEditableProps()} />